Rural Business-Cooperative Service, USDA.

 3. Definition of Terms.
 The definitions applicable to this notice are published at 7 CFR 4280.403.

 4. Application Awards.
-The Agency will review, evaluate, and score applications received in response to this notice based on the provisions in 7 CFR 4280, subpart E and as indicated in this notice.
-However, the Agency advises all interested parties that the applicant bears the burden in preparing and submitting a complete application in response to this notice whether or not funding is appropriated for these Programs in FY 2021.
+The Agency will review, evaluate, and score applications received in response to this notice based on the provisions found in 7 CFR part 4280, subpart E, and as indicated in this notice.
+However, the Agency advises all interested parties that the applicant bears the burden in preparing and submitting an application in response to this notice whether or not funding is appropriated for these Programs in FY 2021.

 B. Federal Award Information

-Available Funds: Anyone interested in submitting an application for funding under this program is encouraged to consult the Rural Development Web Newsroom website at: http://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas.
+Available Funds: Anyone interested in submitting an application for funding under these Programs is encouraged to consult the Rural Development Notices of Solicitation of Applications website at http://www.rd.usda.gov/newsroom/notices-solicitation-applications-nosas.

 Renewal or Supplemental Awards: None.

 Grants may be made to a Public Body/Government Entity; an Indian Tribe; or a Nonprofit entity primarily serving rural areas.
 In accordance with 7 CFR 4280.416(d), applicants that are not delinquent on any Federal debt or not otherwise disqualified from participation in these Programs are eligible to apply.
 The Agency will check the System for Award Management (SAM) to determine if the applicant has been debarred or suspended.
 Applicants must be registered in the System for Award Management (SAM) prior to submitting an application and maintain an active SAM registration with current information at all times during which it has an active Federal award or an application under consideration by the Agency.
 All other restrictions in this notice will apply.

 The Agency requires information to make an eligibility determination through applications that must include, but are not limited to, the following: